G-S9N6DX06CF

 Usually, 1 to 6 adult male lions that are often closely related to each other attend to the females.

-The reason why lions are so sociable range from-
+Reasons why lions are so social range from:

-If a small group of males stays together, they are able to drive out the resident males of a pride and will so take over the females.
+If a small group of males stays together, they can drive out the resident males of pride and will so take over the females.

 These displaced male lions are not likely to live long since they no longer have the luxury of females available to hunt for them.